-Gear Diary Yoobao Power Bank 4400mAh External Battery review photo
+Yoobao Power Bank 4400mAh External Battery Review

 We recently looked at the Yoobao Power Bank battery.
 It’s a beast and has a huge capacity that can keep your device or devices going all day long.
 That Power Bank isn’t the only capacity that the company is offering, however.
-They also offered this smaller 4400 mA hour battery and, while it is smaller, it has the same great features.
-In fact, when the power in my home went out again the other day this battery stepped in and saved the day.
+They also offered this smaller 4400 mA hour battery, and while it is smaller, it has the same great features.
+In fact, when the power in my home went out again the other day, this battery stepped in and saved the day.
 Let’s take a look at it.

 From the Company: